 As a freshman, Linda Zhang PPS’20 conducted a research project that helps Duke faculty members understand the mindset of Chinese undergraduates at Duke Kunshan University.
 She also runs an ambassador program that fosters connections between students at Duke Kunshan and Duke.

-Sanford students, both undergraduate and graduate, are always an impressive bunch.
-They come from all over the world, and just down the road in Durham.
+Sanford students, both undergraduate and graduate, are always amazing.
+They come from all over the world, and from nearby neighborhoods in Durham.
 They start organizations, volunteer in the community, earn awards and develop friendships that have the potential to last a lifetime.